-Nike Track & Field Camp of Champions Stanford University Stanford, California
+Nike Track & Field Camp of Champions Stanford University

-The Camp of Champions offers athletes the rare opportunity to experience firsthand the life of a Stanford student-athlete.
+The 2019 Nike Track & Field Camp of Champions at Stanford University offers athletes the rare opportunity to experience firsthand the life of a Stanford student-athlete.
+The Nike Camp at Stanford University is called the “Camp of Champions” for good reason - Stanford enjoys international recognition for its ability to turn talented young athletes into world-class performers.
+Instruction is given by Stanford coaches & staff.
 The program is designed for athletes with the desire and special aptitude to become more competitive in their event.
 It is challenging and intense, helping the young athlete grow mentally and physically tougher for competition and training.

 - Nike Running Camp T-shirt

 - Knowledgeable and inspiring guest speakers

 - Event-specific training